aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 (See [DEFAULT_HASH_BEHAVIOUR](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-hash-behaviour)).
 The order of precedence is (from lowest to highest):

-- 'All' group (because it is the ‘parent’ of all other groups).
+- 'All' group (because it is the 'parent' of all other groups).
-- Parent group.
+- Parent group
-- Child group.
+- Child group
-- Host.
+- Host

 You can read more about group and host variables [here](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#id14).